JoelHill/go-rest-http-blaster/README.md

 }
 ```

 It is strongly recommended that you provide these defaults.
-However, if they are not provided, `cbapiclient`
+However, if they are not provided, `go-rest-http-blaster`
 will provide its own defaults:

-* `ServiceName` - if the service name is not provided, `cbapiclient` will look for an environment variable
+* `ServiceName` - if the service name is not provided, `go-rest-http-blaster` will look for an environment variable
   called `SERVICE_NAME`.
 If that variable doesnt exist, `cbapiclient` will fall back to `HOSTNAME`
 * `TracerProviderFunc` - The function that will wrap the request for http tracing.
 No function is used if not provided
 * `RequestIDProviderFunc` - function that provides the `Request-ID` header.
 If no function is set, the `Request-ID` header will not be set